wpgp/QGIS-pypopRF/README.md

 ## Requirements

 - QGIS 3.0 or later
-- Python packages (installed automatically):
+- Python 3.9 - 3.12
-  - numpy, pandas, scikit-learn
-  - geopandas, rasterio
-  - Other dependencies handled by plugin installer
+- Plugin dependencies will be installed automatically during installation

 ## Installation

-1. Open QGIS
+1. Download the plugin ZIP file from the [GitHub repository](https://github.com/wpgp/QGIS-pypopRF/releases)
-2. Go to "Plugins" → "Manage and Install Plugins"
+2. In QGIS, go to "Plugins" → "Manage and Install Plugins" → "Install from ZIP"
-3. Search for "pypopRF"
-4. Click "Install Plugin"
+3. Select the downloaded ZIP file
+4. During installation, a console window will open showing the automatic installation of required Python packages.
+Please do not interrupt this process as it may take several minutes.

+Note: Installation through the official QGIS Plugin Repository will be available soon.

 ## Quick Start